Rolling Oaks Mall: History

 A 6-screen movie theater operated by Act III Theaters under the Santikos Entertainment brand opened in 1991, and a Beall's in 1995.
 The theater and Beall's closed in 2001.
 The theater space eventually became a skate park and is now an Inflatable Wonderland.
 The Beall's space reopened as an H&M outlet in 2017.
 In 1992 the mall expanded its retail area with a new wing and added a third anchor, Foley's (rebranded as Macy's in 2006).

 As the city grew to meet the mall, Rolling Oaks has repositioned itself and is a stable retail center.
 Additionally, JCPenney opened a new store at the mall in 2004.
 The original site plan was designed to accommodate 5 anchor stores and one minor anchor store.
-In 2014 Simon Property Group rolled over ownership of Rolling Oaks Mall, along with 97 other smaller properties n their portfolio into its REIT, Washington Prime Group.
+In 2014 Simon Property Group rolled over ownership of Rolling Oaks Mall, along with 97 other smaller properties in their portfolio into its REIT, Washington Prime Group.

 On June 19, 2020, it was announced that Sears would be closing as part of a plan to close 28 stores nationwide.
 The store closed in August 2020.

 On January 6, 2021, it was announced that Macy's would be closing in April 2021 as part of a plan to close 46 stores nationwide.
 The store closed in April 2021, and as of May 2021, Dillard's and JCPenney are the only anchor stores left.
 The mall was purchased by the Kohan Retail Investment Group in September 2022.

 2017 shooting

-On January 22, 2017, one person was killed and seven others were injured after two men robbed a jewelry store in the mall.
-Police Chief William McManus released in a statement that after the two suspects fled the store on Sunday, they were accosted by a pair of "good samaritans", at least one of whom was armed using a concealed carry permit.
-One suspect was injured in a successful attempt to stop him, however one of the pair of samaritans was shot and killed in the process.
+On January 22, 2017, Jonathan Murphy, 42 was killed and two others were injured after two men robbed a jewelry store in the mall.
+Police Chief William McManus released in a statement that after the two suspects fled the store on Sunday, they were accosted by a pair of "good Samaritans", at least one of whom was armed using a concealed carry permit.
+One suspect was injured in a successful attempt to stop him; however, Murphy, who was among the pair of Samaritans, was shot and killed in the process.
 The other suspect fled the mall, firing his weapon and injuring others.
-The suspect escaped after fleeing the area and firing his weapon, injuring others nearby.
 He was eventually caught and arrested by Converse police later that day after crashing a stolen getaway car.
+The two suspects, Jose Luis Rojas and Jason Prieto were later charged with capital murder.
+In 2018, Rojas was sentenced to life after pleading guilty to the reduced charged of murder plus 20 years.
+Later that year, Prieto was convicted of murder instead of capital murder and was sentenced to 40 years.